Aman-Sharma1812/Superstore_Performance_Dashboard_using_Power-BI/README.md

 -	Overall profit margin is ~12.5%, which is healthy but improvable

 ## If You Like This Project
-- Don’t forget to star ⭐ the repository and share your feedback!
+- Don’t forget to star ⭐ this repository and share your feedback!